adamwulf/app-launch-guide/README.md

 	- [ ] Links to promo videos / app preview video
 	- [ ] link to .zip press kit that includes screenshots and logo

-## App Submission
+# Launch!

+And now the marathon begins!

-- [ ] Set your go-live date to sometime in the future, don't let it auto-go-live
+- [ ] Email your list and let them know it's live!
+Ask for downloads _and reviews_.
+- [ ] Track daily active users and daily new users
+     - If active users isn't growing with new users, than your active users are just churning and leaving.
+Find out why and keep them engaged.
-- [ ] List of sites to submit your app as you enter Beta
+- [ ] Watch you Mixpanel and Crashlytics feedback for trends, and adjust the app as necessary
-- [ ] Lits of sites to submit your app the few weeks before launch
-- [ ] Line up multiple sites to write about your app when it goes live
+- [ ] Continue iterating on your marketing idea spreadsheet

-# Post-launch
+# Contribute!

-** additional info here about iterating on ideas from [Traction](http://amzn.to/1DBn0Lo), and continuing audience growth**
+This guide is open for a reason - Feel free to fork and contribute your own ideas and edits back for us all to improve from.

+As an indie dev, we don't have funding, a marketing department, or golden handshakes with insiders - anythign we can do to help advise each other is invaluable.

+Reach out to me on twitter: [@adamwulf](https://twitter.com/adamwulf)

+Follow Loose Leaf's story at: [http://blog.getlooseleaf.com](http://blog.getlooseleaf.com)